collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### What Are You Doing When You Review a Pull Request?

 * If you are a repo maintainer, you will receive a message (by browser or email, based on your notification preferences) to let you know there is a pull request
-* You go to the pull request in the browser and look at it
+* You go to the pull request in the browser and look at the info and click on the files

 * In the simplest scenario, you can merge the pull request without making a change, or by making a change in the browser.

 In the less simple scenario, you will need to fetch the pull request branch to your computer to run the code so that you can evaluate the proposed change.
 An example would be if the code for a website has been updated and submitted as a pull request.
 You can fetch the pull request branch to your computer, checkout the branch, complete any installation process, look at the website in your browser as you run in on a local server, and literally see the change proposed by the pull request.
 Then decide how to proceed.

 <!--
+Pull request, one file shows all changes

 Code Review Process (PR gives link to instructions)
 - Process is slightly different for "fork and pull" pull request versus "shared repository model" pull request -->